 (3) Where application has not been made under subsection (1) within 28 days of a person ceasing to be involved in the conduct of business under a licence or ceasing to occupy the licensed premises then the Director may suspend the operation of the licence.

-[Section 82A inserted by No. 12 of 1998 s.
+[Section 82A inserted: No. 12 of 1998 s.
 57.]

 83. Certain licences not transferable